Your informative session on Thursday – The New York Times

 • We are listening to "The Daily,quot;.
 Our last episode is about the possible testimony of John Bolton in the political trial of President Trump.

-• Here is our Mini Crossword, and a clue: Protagonist of the original "Star Wars,quot; trilogy (four letters).
+• Here is today's Mini Crossword Puzzle and a hint: domain (five letters).
 You can find all our puzzles here.

 • The Times Book Review has started a new column, Group Text, which offers recommendations especially aimed at reading clubs.